ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 instead farm out work to other threads, if it makes sense for good performance.
 However, solving this at a system level, without our developer needing to change both their code and that of the BLAS implementation, is hard.
-(For example, [^5] shows how to nest parallel libraries and share resources between them without changing library code, but the approach is invasive in parallel programming run-time environments.)
+For example, Pan 2010 shows how to nest parallel libraries and share resources between them without changing library code, but the approach is invasive in parallel programming run-time environments.
+"Invasive" means things like "reimplement Pthreads and OpenMP."
+Application developers may not have that level of control over the run-time environments they use.

 Our developer could help by providing an optional execution policy (see **[execpol]** in the C++ Standard) that tells the BLAS what